stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/22_bresenham-guide-2x.png "The effective line being tested")

-Again, to avoid a floating point value, we can multiply both values by two so that we are comparing 2ε (2) with ΔX (3):
+Again, to avoid a floating point value, we can multiply both values by two so that we are comparing 2ε (2) to ΔX (3):

 ![](/images/2020-07-28-bresenhams-line-algorithm/23_bresenham-guide-2x.png "Avoiding floating point values when comparing ε to the midpoint")